Suziwan/Lama_Kit_UI/README.md

-# Kit UI
+# Lama Kit UI
 Project of Week 8 Day 1 of Fullstack THP:
 A UI Kit based on Lama/Alpaca theme, following atomic design rules.

 Here is the list of atoms required in the kit :